RexanWONG/Quadratic-Equation-Calculator/README.md

 # Quadratic-Equation-Calculator
-Hello world
-Created by Rexan Wong with Java on April 3, 2022
-Started self - learning Java for a week
-Trying my best to make this clean in the spirit of clean code Everything will be printed onto the console
+Hello world.
+Created by Rexan Wong with Java on April 3, 2022.
+Started self - learning Java for a week.
+Trying my best to make this clean in the spirit of clean code.
+Everything will be printed onto the console

 This Java program will :